alxblzd/alxblzd.github.io/_posts/2025-06-14-wiki-wireguard-cheatsheet.md

 I also run WireGuard within the homelab itself, enabling remote access to my internal network.
 I route all traffic from my phone through the VPN when connected to untrusted or public Wi-Fi networks such as hotels

 - Host: Debian VPS (also works perfectly with Raspberry Pi / Proxmox LXC)
-- Clients: Android phone, laptop, desktop
+- My clients: Android phone, laptop, desktop and vms in my homelab

 ## Prerequisites